Danny Vukovic: Sydney FC

 On the day Vukovic parted ways with Melbourne Victory, he signed with Sydney FC on a two-year deal, stating that he made the move to be closer to his family for the sake of his son's health.

 Genk

 On 21 June 2017, Vukovic transferred to Genk with Sydney FC receiving a club-record transfer fee of almost $1,000,000.
 On 4 August 2017, he made his debut in a 2–1 loss to Standard Liège.
 Vukovic made 45 appearances in all competitions during Genk's 2017–18 season and was the surprise recipient of the fan-voted Golden Shoe award for player of the season.
 On 20 March 2021, it was announced that a contract termination was agreed, to allow Vukovic to return to Australia to support his heavily pregnant wife.

 NEC Nijmegen

 In June 2021, Vukovic joined Eredivisie club NEC Nijmegen on a two-year contract.

 Return to Central Coast Mariners

 Vukovic returned to Central Coast Mariners in August 2022.
 He was named captain of the Mariners in October 2022.
+Vukovic brought up his 300th A-League appearance in a 4–1 win over Brisbane Roar on 1 April 2023, round 22 of the 2022–23 A-League season.

+Vukovic captained the Mariners to the 2023 A-League Championship, with a 6–1 victory over Melbourne City in the Grand Final.

+On 8 December 2023, Vukovic broke the all-time record for clean sheets in A-League history, registering his 91st clean sheet in a 4–0 home victory over Western United.
+Later that season, on 10 March 2024, Vukovic recorded his 100th clean sheet in the A-League in a 3–0 victory away to Macarthur FC.

+Vukovic was captain of the Mariners' Championship, Premiership and AFC Cup winning 2023–24 season.
+Vukovic's final match of his career was the A-League Grand Final against Melbourne Victory, in which the Mariners won 3–1, announcing his retirement the following day at the club's celebration event at Erina Fair.
+It was also announced that Vukovic would be staying on with the club in a coaching capacity, taking over as goalkeeping coach.